This bulletin was updated January 29, 2026, to reflect the announcement of an electricity transmission line expansion for Toronto.

 - Sufficient lead time (at least 6 years)

-It is expected that successful proposals will also be required to demonstrate Indigenous participation.
+It is expected that successful proposals will also be required to demonstrate Indigenous participation, as is the case for the Toronto Third Line.

 Notably, identified transmission projects that do not meet all of the above-listed criteria will automatically be designated to incumbent transmitters such as Hydro One.